dalarson/ids/report.md

 </body>
 ```

 Above, we can see that we can successfully make requests over HTTPS.
 We don't need to pass in a user ID because that information is embedded in the the `/user_id` file.
-This is crucial because the entire protocol still functions as intended.
-There were no modifications at the server to the TLS protocol.

 # Defense Phase